 Does the White House Blocking AP From Press Events Violate the First Amendment?

-Is the White House violating the First Amendment by barring Associated Press journalists from press events because AP has made the editorial decision not to adopt the phrase Gulf of America?
+Has the White House violated the First Amendment by barring Associated Press journalists from press events because the AP has made the editorial decision not to adopt the phrase Gulf of America?

-AP reporters are currently denied entrance to White House events attended by other journalists.
-On February 12, administration officials said that in their view, entrance to the Oval Office and other such press events at the executive mansion is at the discretion of the White House and that journalists have no legal right to entry.
+AP reporters were denied entrance starting on February 11, 2025, to White House events attended by other journalists.
+A day later, administration officials said that in their view, entrance to the Oval Office and other such press events at the executive mansion is at the discretion of the White House and that journalists have no legal right to entry.

-Julie Pace, the executive editor of The Associated Press, said Wednesday, in a letter to White House Chief of Staff Susie Wiles, that barring the reporters was “plainly intended to punish the AP for the content of its speech.
+Julie Pace, the executive editor of the AP, in a February letter to White House Chief of Staff Susie Wiles, said barring the reporters was “plainly intended to punish the AP for the content of its speech.
 It is among the most basic tenets for the First Amendment that government cannot retaliate against the public or the press for what they say.
 This is viewpoint discrimination based on a news organization’s editorial choices and a clear violation of the First Amendment.”

 Do journalists have a First Amendment-based right to attend White House press events?

 There are no U.S. Supreme Court opinions or lower court decisions as yet that specifically establish such a right, though a few appellate court rulings involve circumstances around the issue.
-So any court ruling in AP’s favor specifically on White House access would break new First Amendment ground.
+So an ultimate ruling in the AP’s favor specifically on White House access would break new First Amendment ground.
 Legislative action is not likely to settle the matter, given the Constitution’s separation of powers.

-AP’s letter contends the ban on its reporters violates a long-established general tenet of First Amendment rights, under which the government at any level cannot restrict the content of speech on any matter or punish a speaker for a viewpoint it dislikes.
-The White House statement, however, claims only to be acting against the spread of misinformation: the AP’s failure to use the new name for the Gulf.
+The AP’s February letter contends the ban on its reporters violates a long-established general tenet of First Amendment rights, under which the government at any level cannot restrict the content of speech on any matter or punish a speaker for a viewpoint it dislikes.
+The White House’s February 2025 statement, however, claims only to be acting against the spread of misinformation: the AP’s failure to use the new name for the Gulf.

 Can the government compel a news organization — or anyone — to use specific wording or report only in a certain way?